Weakly coupled two slow- two fast systems, folded node and mixed mode oscillationsM: Background

 Folded singularities are points $(0, y_2)$ with $y_2$ satisfying $g_1(0,0,0,y_2,0)=0$, or, equivalently, equilibrium points of \eref{eq-des_x}-\eref{eq-des_y} on the fold line, i.e. satisfying $x_1=0$.
 The type of folded singularity is determined by the Jacobian of

-Folded saddle nodes (FSN I and FSN II) can arise in the context of systems with two slow and two fast dimensions in an analogous way as described in Section \ref{sec-foldsecs} for systems with two slow and one fast dimensions, and, in the same manner, correspond to the onset of MMOs.
+Folded saddle nodes (FSN I and FSN II) can arise in the context of systems with two slow and two fast dimensions in an analogous way as described in Section \ref{sec-foldsecs} for systems with two slow and one fast dimensions, and, in the same manner, correspond to the onset of MMOs. \begin{Remark} We want to emphasize here, link between the background presented in paragraph 2.1, which deals with 3d system and the computations done above, for the 4d system.
+As we have assumed in \eref{eq-defcon1} that $\lambda(y_2)<0$, we are able to write $x_2$ as a function of $O(x_1^2)$ by using the implicit function theorem in \eref{eq-slow1}-\eref{eq-slow2}.
+By this way, we can obtain a desingularized system in the 4d case, analog to the one obtained in the 3d case.
+This operation can be made in the same way, in a system with $N$ fast variables if we assume sufficiently hypothesis on eingenvalues of the jacobian matrix of the fast subsystem on the fold line. \end{Remark}